aemodular/GRAINS/Grains-EnvelopeFollower/README.md

 * The algorithm used here to do the envelope-following is optimized to be as fast as possible
 * In fact the way the envelope-detection is working here, is more like a VU-meter
-* It works quite well with rhythmical content, for slowly evolving sounds prefilering may be helpful, please experiment ;-)
+* It works quite well with rhythmical content, for slowly evolving sounds prefiltering may be helpful, please experiment ;-)

 Thanks for explanations and examples regarding: